 Christmas Card Lane on Main Street and Church Street adds a festive touch to the charming old houses and decorated Christmas trees in old town Madison, Alabama.
+Due to Covid-19, fans of this popular drive-through attractions will get to see an encore display of last year’s giant Christmas Cards.

 The cards are displayed on the lawns of those beautiful old downtown houses.
 The lovely homes are elegantly decked with white lights, greenery, bows, and other decorations that help to make the season fa-la-la-la-la jolly.